Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 ### Prerequisites

-Currently supported environments: Node.js version 8.x.x or higher
+Currently supported environments:

+- Node.js version 8.x.x or higher
+- Latest versions of Safari, Chrome, Edge and Firefox

 You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-quickstart-portal)  or an [Azure CosmosDB database](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.